smileyborg/UIView-AutoLayout/README.md

 Setup
 -----
+*Note: you must be developing for iOS 6.0 or later to use Auto Layout.*

 1. Download the `UIView+AutoLayout.h` and `UIView+AutoLayout.m` files and add them to your Xcode project
 2.	`#import UIView+AutoLayout.h` wherever you need it

-	*(Hint: adding the import to your precompiled header file will allow you to access the API from across your app without any additional `#import`s!)*
+	*(Hint: adding the import to your precompiled header file once will allow you to access the API from anywhere in your app!)*
 3. Start joyfully creating constraints in code!

 Example Usage